BarboraSal/RNA_dependent_PIP2_associated_nuclear_proteome/README.md

 The K/R motif-matched IDRs are then analyzed in terms of their physicochemical properties (pI, GRAVY score) and length.

-PTMsite information was retrived from the PhosphoSite Plus database (https://www.phosphosite.org/staticDownloads) and matched to the IDRs.
+The Modification site datasets were downloaded from the PhosphoSite Plus database (https://www.phosphosite.org/homeAction) and matched to the IDRs.

 ### Analysis 2